ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 ### SSH Keys

 SSH keys can only be setup if you already have access to the cluster.
-This is becuase in order to get this working a file needs to be placed in your home directory on the cluster.
+This is becuase in order to get this working a file (public key) needs to be placed in your home directory on the cluster.
 If you have, or will have a UCR NetID, then be sure to configure [Password+DUO](#passwordduo) before proceeding.
+If you never intend to have a UCR NetID, then you may create your keys according to the below instructions, however you will need to contact support in order to copy your resulting public key to the cluster.

 When using SSH key authentication, you will need to create a public and a pritate key.
 This is analogous to how a key and a lock are used in the real world, one uniquely fits to the other.